ap82-projects/security_cam_server/README.md

 ### DELETE /api/user?id=<"user id as string">
 Deletes specified user from database

+### GET /api/user/google?id=<"google id as string">
+If a user with the specified google id exists, document id is returned in the following format
+\{
+  "id": document id as string
+\}

 ### PUT /api/user/incident?id=<"user id as string">
 Used to add incidents to the user's data.
 Takes and object in the following format